-Kingfisher’s treasury function has primary responsibility for managing certain financial risks to which the Group is exposed.
-The Board reviews the levels of exposure regularly and approves treasury policies covering the use of financial instruments required to manage these risks.
-Kingfisher’s treasury function is not run as a profit centre and does not enter into any transactions for speculative purposes.
+Kingfisher’s Treasury function has primary responsibility for managing certain financial risks to which the Group is exposed.
+The Board reviews the levels of exposure regularly and approves Treasury Policies covering the use of financial instruments required to manage these risks.
+Kingfisher’s Treasury function is not run as a profit centre and does not enter into any transactions for speculative purposes.

-In addition, the Group has significant transactional exposure arising on the purchase of inventories denominated in US Dollars, which it hedges using forward foreign exchange contracts.
-Under Group policy, the operating companies are required to hedge committed inventory purchases and a proportion of forecast inventory purchases arising in the next 12 months.
-This is monitored on an ongoing basis.
+Under Group policies, the Group’s operating companies are required to hedge committed inventory purchases and a proportion of forecast inventory purchases arising in the next 18 months.
+Additionally, several of the Group’s operating companies hedge forecast freight costs arising in the next 12 months.
+These are both monitored on an ongoing basis.

 Liquidity risk – The Group regularly reviews the level of cash and debt facilities required to fund its activities.
-This involves preparing a prudent cash flow forecast for the medium term, determining the level of debt facilities required to fund the business, planning for repayments of debt at its maturity and identifying an appropriate amount of headroom to provide a reserve against unexpected outflows.
+This involves preparing a prudent cash flow forecast for the medium term, determining the level of debt or facilities required to fund the business, planning for repayment of debt at its maturity and identifying an appropriate amount of headroom to provide a reserve against unexpected outflows.

-Credit risk – The Group’s exposure to credit risk at the reporting date is the carrying value of trade and other receivables, cash at bank, short-term deposits and the fair value of derivative assets.
+The Group’s exposure to credit risk at the reporting date is the carrying value of trade and other receivables, cash at bank, short-term deposits and the fair value of derivative assets.